Greenhouse Gases -

 Waste & Recycling Management -

-Praxair tracks solid wastes (e.g., trash) and special and hazardous wastes.
-It also tracks wastes by disposal method: landfill, recycling and other (incineration, waste-to-energy, etc.).
-Its management metrics focus on waste to landfill and recycling; therefore, it does not track "other" waste in specific categories.
-The weight of "other" waste in 2015 was 8,900 metric tons.
+Praxair tracks hazardous and non-hazardous wastes by disposal method: landfill, recycling and other (incineration, etc.).
+The company's management metrics focus on reducing waste to landfill and increasing recycling; therefore, "other" waste in specific categories is not tracked.
+The mass of "other" waste in 2017 was about 8,356 metric tons.
+The decrease in the "others" category was due to an overall decrease in "total wastes" being generated by the Air Separation business units.

 worldwide waste disposed of in metric tons